rpashev/react-movie-app-mern/README.md

 Proceed to describe how to install / setup one's local environment / get started with the project.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

-## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.